NGC 4636: Supernovae

-Two supernovae have been observed in NGC 4636, the first being SN 1939 A. It was a type Ia supernova whose maximum magnitude was estimated to be 11.9.
-It was discovered by Fritz Zwicky.
-In January 2020 another type Ia supernova, SN 2020ue, was discovered by Koichi Itagaki.
+Two supernovae have been observed in NGC 4636.
+The first, designated SN 1939A, was discovered on 17 January 1939 by Fritz Zwicky.
+It was a Type Ia supernova whose maximum magnitude was estimated at 11.9.
+On 12 January 2020, Kōichi Itagaki discovered another Type Ia supernova, designated SN 2020ue.

 Nearby galaxies

 NGC 4636 is the foremost galaxy of the galaxy group known as the NGC 4636 group.
 Other members of the group include NGC 4457, NGC 4586, NGC 4587, NGC 4600, NGC 4665, and NGC 4688.
-These galaxies, along with NGC 4753, Messier 61 and their groups form the southern boundary of the Virgo cluster.
-It can be difficult to determine which galaxies belong to which group especially around the southern edge of the Virgo cluster where there is a confusion of galaxies at different distances.
+These galaxies, along with NGC 4753, Messier 61 and their groups form the southern boundary of the Virgo Cluster.
+It can be difficult to determine which galaxies belong to which group especially around the southern edge of the Virgo Cluster where there is a confusion of galaxies at different distances.
 NGC 4636 has also been listed as a member of the Virgo Cluster.